CharlesTaylor7/legal-matters/backend/README.md

 # Legal Matters API

-This is the backend API for the TODO
+This is the REST API Server for the Legal Matters application.

 ## Migrations management